Efficient optical configurations for trapped-ion entangling gates: Gate error due to spontaneous photon scattering

 \subsection{Qubit decoherence due to Raman scattering}

 Photon scattering is classified as Raman scattering when the final state of the atom $\ket{f}$ differs from its initial state $\ket{i}$.
-Since the two-ion state is no longer in the qubit subspace after a Raman scattering event, all such events lead to a gate error \cite{ozeri2007errors}.
+The energy and polarization of the scattered photon carry information about the final internal state $\ket{f}$, so all such events destroy spin coherence in the reduced basis of the two-qubit superposition \cite{ozeri2007errors}.
 For all configurations considered here, we calculate the Raman scattering rate due to beam $k$ by summing eq.~\eqref{eq:scattering_rate_if} over all pairs of states $\ket{f_j}\neq \ket{i_j}$ for the ions $j=1,2$ \footnote{The expression \eqref{eq:chi} for $\chi^{(e,\epsilon_{\mathrm{sc}})}_{if}$ carries a dependence on the Raman beam frequency and polarization. but for the far-detuned linearly polarized beams considered here, the scattering amplitudes due to the two Raman fields in each beam configuration differ at most by an overall phase.}:

 $p_{i_1i_2}$ here is the probability of the two ions being in the internal state $i_1i_2\in\{\downarrow\downarrow,\downarrow\uparrow,\uparrow\downarrow,\uparrow\uparrow\}$ during the gate.
 We take $p_{i_1i_2}=1/4$ for all pairs $i_1i_2$ to find the average gate infidelity.
 We calculate the gate error for each configuration by independently summing the rates of scattering $\Gamma_{\mathrm{Raman},k}$ from the two fields $\mathbf{E_k}$ shown in Fig.~\ref{fig:beam_geometries_schematic} and integrating the rate over the gate duration: